Herbert Akroyd Stuart

 Herbert Akroyd-Stuart (28 January 1864 – 19 February 1927) was an English inventor who is noted for his invention of the hot bulb engine, or heavy oil engine.

 Life

 Akroyd-Stuart was born in Halifax, Yorkshire, but lived in Australia for a period in his early years.
 He was educated at Newbury Grammar School (now St. Bartholomew's School) and Finsbury Technical College in London.
 He was the son of Charles Stuart, founder of the Bletchley Iron and Tinplate Works, joining his father in the business in 1887.

 Oil engines

 In 1885, Akroyd Stuart accidentally spilt paraffin oil (kerosene) into a pot of molten tin.
 The paraffin oil vaporised and caught fire when in contact with a paraffin lamp.
-This gave him an idea to pursue the possibility of using paraffin oil (very similar to modern-day diesel) for an engine, which unlike petrol proved difficult to vaporise in a carburetor because its volatility is insufficient.
+This gave him an idea to pursue the possibility of using paraffin oil (very similar to modern-day diesel) for an engine, which unlike petrol proved difficult to vaporise in a carburettor because its volatility is insufficient.